 This twenty-nine week position will provide opportunity for a recent graduate of a university/college program to join the Art Gallery of Southwestern Manitoba staff, and to prepare the candidate with valuable skills related to collections management, exhibition installation/coordination and the operations of a public Art Gallery.

 The main objectives of the Preparator/Facility Aid internship will be to assist the Facility Manager in all duties related to management and ongoing operations of the Gallery and its Art Education Program.
 Over the course of the internship, the student will install several exhibitions in the Main and Community Galleries, assist with the change over of AGSM school programs, help with collections maintenance, plan and promote the adult art school program, and perform technical work such as operating, repairing, and maintaining gallery and art studio equipment.

 The Preparator/Facility Aid works collaboratively with the Facilities Manager and AGSM programming staff.
 We are seeking an individual who has an interest in pursuing a career in Museum / Gallery Studies, Indigenous Studies, Art History or Collections Management.
 This position requires strong written communication skills in English.

 - Graduate of a recognized program in Museum Studies, Art History, Visual Arts, Indigenous Studies, Education or equivalent and may be preparing for future graduate studies.

 - Must be eligible to work in Canada, be a Canadian citizen or permanent resident and be between the ages of 16-30 years.

-- Prior experience with exhibition preparation, installation and/or art handling, is an asset.
+- Familiarity with gallery/museum protocols and standards; Prior experience with art handling, is an asset.